JCP1 - A Java based DIY automaton!

 • Automatically stops if it is about to crash into an obstacle (and speaks about it)

-• You can ask it about the current time and date
+• You can ask it about the current time, day, year and date

 • It can also say quotes from fameous people